How to contribute to Toga¶

 Next, go to the Toga page on Github, and fork the repository into your own account, and then clone a copy of that repository onto your computer by clicking on “Clone or Download”.
 If you have the Github desktop application installed on your computer, you can select “Open in Desktop”; otherwise, copy the URL provided, and use it to clone using the command line:

 Now that you have the source code, you can install Toga into your development environment.
 The Toga source repository contains multiple packages.
 Since we’re installing from source, we can’t rely on pip to install the packages in dependency order.
-Therefore, we have to manually install each package in a specific order.
-We start with the core packages:
+Therefore, we have to manually install each package in a specific order:

 You can then run the core test suite: